varya/varya.github.com/content/posts/jira-hypothesis/index.md

 * \# Development
 * \# Education

 Voilà!
-Good enough for marking all the issues accrodingly, making filters and board(s) and trying out for a sprint or two.
+Good enough for marking all the issues accordingly, making filters and board(s) and trying out for a sprint or two.
 As the components can be changed any time, their final list can also be formed while experiment goes.
 After a while, we had *certain request* about the needed issue types for our JIRA administrators.
 And we were *fully certain* that we are asking about something we were going to use for a long time.

-PS: Lately, we continued use such prefixes for groupping our components.
+PS: Lately, we continued use such prefixes for grouping our components.
 But that's different story.